slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 <!--
-> *"I naufraghi prima o poi finiscono per incontrarsi."  -- M. Vázquez Montalban* -->
+> *"I naufraghi prima o poi finiscono per incontrarsi."  -- M. Vázquez Montalban*

+-- x\@lichthauch] * God gives you talents not so you can bury them in humility but so you can compound them into weapons against the dark
+-- x\@signulll] * i have zero desire to play anything that’s a «numbers» game. it’s just not my thing. if i don’t have any insight/arbitrage/advantage, i just never feel like playing. it’s like writing a brute force algorithm, just feels pretty fucking icky. i.e. brute forcing seems like an absolute insult to the problem.
+-->

 > *"If you live long enough, most people will get what they deserve."